 Your writing improves: The benefits of reading books are most evident when it comes to your writing skills.
 Improved writing skills allow you to choose the right words to express yourself and influence others.

 The science behind why reading benefits you so much

 Science has wondered for a long time about the benefits of reading books on the human brain.
 When you read a word, it is processed by the eyes and travels as a nerve impulse to the back of the brain where the occipital lobe is located.

 Whether you read for fun or to learn something, your brain begins to work as soon as you start to read.
 Your brain processes the story, the characters, the plots and the writing, firing up your memory and stimulating your recall ability.

 If a book or a paragraph is complex, it triggers higher brain activity in the language and memory centres of the brain.
 Apart from your reading experience, your brain is also pulling up your own memories and connecting them to what you read.
 For example: If you read a poem about mothers, you’ll find yourself thinking of your own mother.

 The benefits of reading books are apparent long after you’re done with the book.
 In a study, the subjects were asked to read a book at night before they went to sleep.
 When their brain activity was monitored, the boost from that short reading session was found to last for days afterwards.
-This form of post-reading brain activity has been compared to muscle memory and is particularly evident in the left side of the brain.
-This is where the language centre of the brain is housed.

 Science has also found that the way you read changes the benefits of reading books.
 The mind reacts in different ways to different types of reading focus.
 When you read, the blood flows to parts of your brain that are stimulated.
 In a study at Stanford, researchers found that when you read with focus like you would before a test, the blood flow increased to different parts in the brain than when you read for leisure.